-Cerebral palsy stem cell treatment
+Cerebral palsy therapy with stem cells

 Improvements in the treatment of cerebral palsy using stem cell therapy continue to progress in the right direction.
 There is no absolute cure available at this moment, and the stem cell program designed by Stem Cells 21 medical center has been developed to improve the conditions and symptoms of children suffering with cerebral palsy.